sderaps/DMM/README.md

 Step 1.
 Connect your watch and computer to the same Wi-Fi network

 Step 2.
 Enable Developer Options on Watch go to Settings > About device > Software info, then tap the Build number until “Developer options enabled” appears on the screen.
-Go back and select Developer Options at the bottom of /settings
+Swipe the screen "left to right" to Go back and select Developer Options at the bottom of /settings

-Step 3 On you Watch Go to Settings/Connections and Turn off Bluetooth.
+Step 3 On your Watch Go to Settings/Connections and Turn off Bluetooth.

 Step 4.
 Turn off your PC Firewalls, there are 2 switches for firewalls to turn off in Windows Security on Windows 11.